aphoenix/aphoenix.ca/content/about.md

 * write a bit about my interests: music, business, coding, maths, photography etc.
 * have a place I can direct my mother to when she asks what I want for a gift
 * explain some things that I've purchased over the years and how that's worked out

-I plan to do a [5✭ Friday](/tags/5/) about once a month, which I think is a good start.

 ## Contact